This Apple Cobbler with Oat Topping is refined sugar free and has a salty secret ingredient! It’s a great, simple dessert for non-bakers.

 The other healthy twist in this recipe is no refined sugar.
 I know a sugar-less cobbler sounds weird but there is still plenty of sweetness.
 I used a puree of dried apricots, apples and maple syrup (optional) to replace sugar in this recipe.

 You definitely don’t miss the sugar.
-I gravitate towards less sweet desserts but my ever loyal taste tester, aka Tim, thought this dessert was plenty sweet and he likes really sweet desserts.
+I gravitate towards less sweet desserts but even people with big sweet tooths will find this dessert plenty sweet.
 You can play around with the sweetness in here because, as I mentioned, cobbler is a real “go with the flow” dessert.

 If you’ve never baked without white sugar, there are plenty of helpful conversion charts with tips on swapping the sugar in your favorite recipes: